 Abstract

 Many researchers hypothesize that climate change will lead to phenological mismatches—where the timing of critical life history events between interacting species becomes de-synchronized with potential negative consequences for those interacting species and their ecological communities.
 Yet, evidence documenting negative impacts on fitness is mixed.
 The most common ecological theory that underlies these studies is the Cushing match-mismatch hypothesis.
 It offers a testable hypothesis that—when combined with a system’s pre-climate change baseline—can predict the consequences of desynchronized phenology due to climate change.
 However, a review of the current literature shows that no study has collected the data required to provide strong tests of this major hypothesis, making it difficult to assess support for it.
 Further, 74% of studies fail to define pre-climate change baselines in their study system, making predictions about climate change impacts on consumer fitness difficult.
-Moving the field of phenological mismatch forward—from documentation of mismatch towards forecasting mismatches due to climate change—requires higher quality data (e.g., long-term data, experiments that clearly link timing to fitness and test extremes).
-Such data must critically enable the testing of fundamental hypotheses and defining of key baselines.
+Moving the field of phenological mismatch forward will require experiments that clearly link timing to fitness and test extremes, integration across approaches, and null models.
 We highlight how improved approaches could rapidly advance our mechanistic understanding and thus allow robust predictions of shifts with continuing climate change.

 Introduction

 Climate change is causing phenological shifts—changes in the timing of life history events—that vary across species as well as between functional groups and trophic levels (Ovaskainen et al. 2013; CaraDonna et al. 2014; Thackeray et al. 2016).
-These shifts have led to fitness consequences in some cases but not in all or at all levels (e.g., Ramula et al. 2015).
 Such species-specific variation in response to climate change has led to changes in the relative timing of key activities among interacting species (phenological synchrony, Kharouba et al. 2018).
-These changes can have fitness consequences (Post and Forchhammer 2008; Plard et al. 2014; Doiron et al. 2015)— termed ‘phenological mismatch’ (Box 1)—and influence ecosystem-level properties in some contexts (Burkle et al. 2013).
+These changes can have negative fitness consequences (Post and Forchhammer 2008; Plard et al. 2014; Doiron et al. 2015)— termed ‘phenological mismatch’ (Box 1)—and influence ecosystem-level properties in some contexts (Burkle et al. 2013).
 However, these changes do not always influence fitness (Vatka et al. 2011; Burthe et al. 2012) or have consistent demographic effects (e.g. Reed et al. 2013).
-Recent theoretical (Johansson et al. 2015; Bewick et al. 2016) and empirical studies (e.g. Samplonius et al. 2016) based in single systems have worked to improve predictions and address diverse findings.
-Moreover, recent work has improved our understanding about when and where mismatches are likely to occur (e.g., Gienapp et al. 2014; Thackeray et al. 2016).
-Yet—while there is general agreement that predicting phenological mismatch is critical for determining the extent to which pair-wise species interactions, communities, and ecosystem function (e.g. pollination) will be affected by climate change—we still have no general framework to predict the outcomes of shifts in phenological synchrony due to climate change.
+Recent theoretical (Johansson et al. 2015; Bewick et al. 2016) and empirical studies (e.g. Samplonius et al. 2016) based in single systems, as well as syntheses (e.g., Gienapp et al. 2014; Thackeray et al. 2016) have worked to improve predictions about when and why these mismatches are likely to occur.
+Yet—while there is general agreement that predicting phenological mismatch is critical for determining how pair-wise species interactions, communities, and ecosystem function (e.g. pollination) will be affected by climate change—we still have no framework to discriminate between systems where these mismatches are likely to occur or not.